artemsheludko/flexible-jekyll/_posts/2020-07-26-Intel-vs-AMD-The-historic-rivalry.md

 Two years later, AMD dropped another innovation bomb.
 The first-ever dual-core processor – **AMD Athlon 64 X2**.
 But again, didn’t market enough.
 And one year later Intel came up with Core 2 Duo, which outperformed the Athlon.

-### Intel's market capturing tactics
+### Intel's market capturing tactics and AMD's fall

 > The thing to note here is its not just AMD's lousy grip on advertisements pulling the market down for them.
 Intel was paying Computer OEMs for the exclusivity – to Not use AMD products.
-Almost mass killing the market for AMD.
+Hence, there was sudden decline of AMD powered systems from Dell, HP, Lenovo and others.

 Intel’s offerings were on par with AMD’s along with their market capturing tactics doing even better.
 Naturally, AMD had to do something about it.
 For some reason, marketing is never their first thought so they came up with an idea to bring GPU to business now and brought Array Technology Inc.(ATI) for $5.4 billion in 2006.
 That may or may not sound big to you, but even they quickly realized this was an over-evaluated purchase.
 The GPU company wasn’t worth that much at that time.